Why do you need wireflows vs wireframes?

 Brainstorming Kicks in A New Gear

 The best thing wireflows can help with is brainstorming.
-At some point in the building process, team members and product managers may encounter some issues.
-Wireflows can help with the layout of individual screens and how the user would navigate from one screen to the other.
-With wireflows showing all interactive features on a page, team members can generate a lot of ideas.
+At some point in the building process, team members and product managers may encounter issues.
+Wireflows can help with the layout of individual screens and how the user navigates from one screen to the other.
+With wireflows showing all interactive features on a page, team members can generate many ideas.

-Wireflow is suitable for new products in a slump, needing more ideas before building the product.
+Wireflow suits new products in a slump, but we need more ideas before building the product.
 Wireflows will help product managers uncover better strategies for stagnant products.
-It can help change courses for processes that aren't helping with retention and growth.
+It can help change courses for processes that aren’t helping with retention and growth.

 Wireflows Help Employees Understand Better

 Wireflows are suitable for employees also.
 They can be a helpful tool for employees who are a part of the design and development process.
-These employees have to look at all the interactions, buttons, placement, and pathways users will take.
+These employees must look at all the interactions, buttons, placement, and pathways users will take.
 They will need more than a simple wireframe that shows the layout.
-They need a more detailed flow by offering the specifics of the UI.
+They need a more detailed flow that offers the specifics of the UI.

 Employees facing products can benefit from the same thing.
-Examples are employees using apps for tracking items or for customer service.
-Wireflows can help them with learning all the pathways with a detailed look at each page.
+Examples are employees using apps to track items or for customer service.
+Wireflows can help them learn all the pathways by giving a detailed look at each page.
 Showing visual feedback (micro interactions) for what happens when customers click on a button shows them the pathways, the pathways for each control, and whether it will transfer to a new page or change the existing one.

-Wireflows are easy to make and don't require additional paid tools.
-No budget is required for designing wireflows, making it easier for product managers and decision-makers.
+Wireflows are easy to make and don’t require additional paid tools.
+No budget is required to design wireflows, making it easier for product managers and decision-makers.
 It will save money for enterprises.
 There are many free digital tools to use that have free versions.
 Tools such as:

 1. Figma (Windows, iOS, Web)